ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

 Congratulations!
 You've created your first BLE device.

-##Recap: the URI Beacon
+##Recap: the UriBeacon

-To get a URI Beacon:
+To get a UriBeacon:

 1. You gave your phone the ability to discover BLE devices using a BLE application.